Cyanivde/technion-anki/README.md

 ## What is Anki?
 Anki is a flashcards app that helps students efficiently memorize things.

 Each card has a "question" side and an "answer" side.
-After reviewing the card, you mark how well you remember it, and it will show up again in an appropriate amount of time.
+After reviewing a card, you mark how well you remember it, and it will show up again in an appropriate amount of time.

 ![image](https://user-images.githubusercontent.com/11428957/151873649-4d949a83-9d71-44d3-b6ce-837c8a2ea548.png)